-Two Short Courses Organised on UCL Campus in London
+Short Course Organised on UCL Campus in London

-The HIV Epidemiology and Biostatistics Group at UCL is pleased to announce two short courses that will take place on the UCL Campus at the Royal Free Hospital, London, later in the year.
+The HIV Epidemiology and Biostatistics Group at UCL is pleased to announce the following short-course that will take place on the UCL Campus at the Royal Free Hospital, London, later in the year.

-Both courses will be interactive and informal, and numbers will be limited to maintain a low participant-to-tutor ratio.
-For further information on either of these courses, please see the Short Courses section on our website (http://www.ucl.ac.uk/iph/education) or contact Pat Withington (Tel: 020 7794 0500, ext.
+The course will be interactive and informal, and numbers will be limited to maintain a low participant to tutor ratio.
+For further information on the course, please click on this link or contact Pat Withington (Tel: 020 7794 0500, ext.
 34871, email: email@example.com).